Suvink/docs-choreo-dev/en/docs/develop-components/develop-integrations/develop-a-scheduled-task.md

 You can test the scheduled task when it runs at the configured time.

-## Step 4: Test the Scheduled Task
+## Step 4: Test the scheduled task

 When the scheduled task runs at the configured time, an email with the subject `[WSO2 Choreo Demo] Next 24H Weather Forecast` is sent from `choreo.demo@gmail.com` to the email address specified as the **email** configurable variable value in [Step 3](#step-3-deploy-the-scheduled-task).